 - By participating in the Rushmoor Wellesley 10k event, all competitors confirm that they are fit enough to take part in the event.
-Any relevant condition (eg epilepsy attacks in the past three months) must be reported at least 24 hours prior to the event to the race director via the Contact Us form, and will then be passed to medical staff on the day.
+Any relevant condition (eg epilepsy attacks in the past three months) must be reported at least 24 hours prior to the event to the race director via the Contact Us page, and will then be passed to medical staff on the day.

 - By participating in the Rushmoor Wellesley 10k event, you acknowledge and agree that medical information entered against your race number or collected by event medical staff during or after the event will be used by the Organiser only for administration of the event and will be destroyed after the event.

 - Official photographers will be taking photos of runners on race day which may be used on our website, social media platforms and in local media publications.
-If you do not agree to be in these photos, please inform the race director via the Contact Us form at least 24 hours prior to the event.
+If you do not wish to be in these photos, please inform the race director via the Contact Us page at least 24 hours prior to the event.
 Please note that we have no control over photos taken by private photographers.

 - Online entries will close when the Organiser deems the event has reached its Maximum Participant level.

 - There will be no 10k entries on the day, unless the Organiser deems that the event has not reached its Maximum Participant level.

 - Participants must follow instructions as given from all event officials including race staff and officials, volunteers, medical personnel, security officers and council officials before, during and after the event.

 - All participants are expected to conduct themselves in a professional and courteous manner during their participation in the event.
 This means, for example, that urinating or defecating anywhere on or near the course shall be strictly prohibited except in toilet facilities.
 Anyone violating this rule of conduct shall be disqualified from the event and will be asked to leave the course.